YouTube Comments Scraper - Export Comments & Replies avatar

 How it works

-This YouTube comment extractor talks to YouTube's internal data layer (the same the website uses), fetching a fresh access key on each run so it keeps working as YouTube changes.
-It loads the comment section, paginates with continuation tokens until the video is exhausted or your cap is hit, and resolves replies through the PARENT.REPLY comment-ID convention.
+This YouTube comment extractor talks to YouTube's internal data layer (the same one the website uses), fetching a fresh access key on each run so it keeps working as YouTube changes.
+It loads the comment section, paginates with continuation tokens until the video is exhausted or your cap is hit, and resolves replies through the parent/reply comment-ID convention.
 Built-in retries handle hiccups; videos with comments disabled are skipped gracefully.

-Do I need a YouTube API key or login to scrape comments?
 No. There's no login, no cookie, and no YouTube Data API key — and none of the official API's comment quota limits.

-How many YouTube comments can I scrape?
 As many as the video has publicly.
 Viral videos return tens of thousands.
 Use maxCommentsPerVideo to cap cost.

-Does it scrape replies too?
 Yes.
-Set includeReplies: true; replies carry isReply: true and a parentCommentId.
+Set includeReplies: true; replies carry isReply: true and a parentCommentId linking them to the top-level comment.

-Why is the date "2 years ago" instead of an exact date?
 YouTube only exposes a relative time on comments.
-Use scrapedAt as the reference point to convert it.
+Use the scrapedAt timestamp as the reference point to convert it.

 Limits & notes